bugmaschine/e6-cache/README.md

 After the container is running, you can access the API at `http://localhost:8080`, and set it as your e621 instance in your Client of choice.

-## Time Comparison (Speed depending on your internet speed, and database speed)
+## Speed Comparison (Speed depends on your internet, and database speed)

 ### Image 1:
 - **Normal e621 image load:** 2.859s